 Can I get more protection for free?

-Not any more - the credit cards offering full ID assistance tend all to have annual fees.
 If you have the Capital One Aspire Elite* credit card (annual fee £120, 19.9% rep APR), or apply for a new one, you'll get a free subscription to its ID Fraud Alert service.
-Importantly this alerts you when changes are made to your credit record.
+Importantly, this alerts you when changes are made to your credit record.

-The card's hideously expensive, and you need to earn £50,000 to get it.
-If this isn't you, and you only want the ID Fraud benefits, it's cheaper to sign up to alert systems offered by credit reference agencies.
+The card's hideously expensive, and you need to earn £50,000 and be a homeowner to get it.
+If this isn't you, and you only want the ID Fraud protection, it's cheaper to sign up to alert systems offered by credit reference agencies.

 Full details: Capital One Aspire Elite